Sheenuu56/Supply-Chain-Logistics/EDA final report/README.md

     * Collaborate with meteorological services for real-time weather updates to dynamically optimise logistics operations.

-5. Next Steps
+5. Next Steps:

-1. Dashboard Creation:
+5.1.
+Dashboard Creation:
     * Develop an interactive dashboard using tools like Power BI, Tableau, or Python libraries to visualise key metrics dynamically.

-2. Predictive Model (Optional):
+5.2.
+Predictive Model (Optional):
     * Build a model to forecast logistics delays based on current and historical data.
     * Consider features like traffic status, time of day, and inventory levels for model training.

-3. Report and Presentation:
+5.3.
+Report and Presentation:
     * Use this analysis to inform stakeholders and guide decision-making.
     * Prepare a polished presentation with visual aids (charts, graphs) to communicate insights effectively.